 Principles and Praxes in Muslim Realities book cover

-Federica Sona Visiting Fellow
+Federica Sona Visiting Fellow, Spring 2022

 Federica Sona is a Senior Researcher in the Law & Anthropology Department at the Max Planck Institute for Social Anthropology in Halle/Saale (Germany).
 Before joining the MPI, she was a Postdoctoral Fellow at the Laboratory of Fundamental Rights, a research centre directed by Vladimiro Zagrebelsky, a former judge at the European Court of Human Rights.
 Prior to that, she was a Visiting Researcher in the Law Department at the University of Turin (Italy) and a Teaching Fellow in the Law Faculty of the School of African and Oriental Studies, University of London (UK).